shadowed1/Chard/README.md

 *Inside Chard Root*
 - `SMRT` or `SMRT <1-100>` -- For compiling, auto allocate threads or specify in % how many threads you want to allocate.
 - `Chariot` -- Chard's companion tool for setting itself up with a checkpoint system.
+- `w` -- Launch into a full Sommelier Xwayland environment.
+(Placeholder command)
+- `x vlc` -- Prepending `x` to an app you want to run will run it in an Xwayland environment.
+(Placeholder command)